grnhse/greenhouse-api-docs/source/includes/onboarding_webhooks/_introduction.md

 # Introduction

 <aside class="notice">
 Onboarding webhooks are currently in beta and only available to customers that request access.
-If you would like to try them out, please reach out to support.
+If you would like to try them out, please contact <a href="https://support.greenhouse.io">support</a>.
 </aside>

 ## What is a webhook?